 *Keep in mind the following mini-bio on Rick Simpson is based on widely accessible anecdotes and stories.
 WayofLeaf neither supports nor denies the use of RSO oil to treat cancer or any other medical condition.

 Hoping it was a one-off incident, he went back to work, but the dizziness returned, and again he was forced back to the ER.
-The episodes were becoming more frequent and also leaving him with an unpleasant ringing in his ears (known as tinnitus).
+The episodes became more frequent and left him with an unpleasant ringing in his ears, known as tinnitus.

 The dizzy spells and tinnitus continued for over a year after the incident.
-Simpson received prescription medication, but not only did it not help his condition, but it also made certain symptoms worse.
+Simpson received prescription medication, but it didn’t help him much and made certain symptoms worse.
 One day, Rick saw a documentary that outlined the potential benefits of marijuana.

 Looking for Alternatives

-Eager to try something new since traditional medicine wasn’t working, Rick asked his doctor about medical marijuana but was shot down.
-He risked the wrath of the law by taking weed anyway.
-Soon enough, he experienced an improvement in his symptoms.
+Eager to try something new since traditional medicine wasn’t working, Simpson asked his doctor about medical marijuana, but the physician wouldn’t consider its use.
+Even so, Simpson tried it anyway and experienced an improvement in his symptoms.
 However, his joy was short-lived.

-On this occasion, Simpson’s decision was influenced by an old 1975 study on the antineoplastic activity of cannabinoids.
-Researchers in the study found that the cannabinoids delta-9 THC, delta-8 THC, and CBN, retarded Lewis lung adenocarcinoma tumor growths in mice.
+On this occasion, Simpson’s decision was influenced by an old study on the antineoplastic activity of cannabinoids.
+Researchers found that the cannabinoids delta-9 THC, delta-8 THC, and CBN slowed down Lewis lung adenocarcinoma tumor growth in mice.
 Based on this information, Rick applied potent cannabis oil to a bandage, which he placed over the bumps.
 He left the bandage on for four days.